ddsky/spoonacular-api-clients/objc/docs/OAIMenuItemsApi.md

-NSNumber* maxProtein = 100; // The maximum amount of protein in grams the menu item can have. (optional) NSNumber* minFat = 1; // The minimum amount of fat in grams the menu item must have. (optional) NSNumber* maxFat = 100; // The maximum amount of fat in grams the menu item can have. (optional) NSNumber* offset = @56; // The number of results to skip (between 0 and 900). (optional) NSNumber* number = 10; // The maximum number of items to return (between 1 and 100).
+NSNumber* maxProtein = 100; // The maximum amount of protein in grams the menu item can have. (optional) NSNumber* minFat = 1; // The minimum amount of fat in grams the menu item must have. (optional) NSNumber* maxFat = 100; // The maximum amount of fat in grams the menu item can have. (optional) NSNumber* addMenuItemInformation = true; // If set to true, you get more information about the menu items returned. (optional)
+NSNumber* offset = @56; // The number of results to skip (between 0 and 900). (optional)
+NSNumber* number = 10; // The maximum number of items to return (between 1 and 100).
 Defaults to 10. (optional) (default to @10)